Rhinovirus: Pathogenesis

 The primary route of entry for human rhinoviruses is the upper respiratory tract (mouth and nose).
 Rhinovirus A and B use "major" ICAM-1 (Inter-Cellular Adhesion Molecule 1), also known as CD54 (Cluster of Differentiation 54), on respiratory epithelial cells, as receptors to bind to.
 Some subgroups under A and B use the "minor" LDL receptor instead.
 Rhinovirus C uses cadherin-related family member 3 (CDHR3) to mediate cellular entry.
 As the virus replicates and spreads, infected cells release distress signals known as chemokines and cytokines (which in turn activate inflammatory mediators).

 Infection occurs rapidly, with the virus adhering to surface receptors within 15 minutes of entering the respiratory tract.
 Just over 50% of individuals will experience symptoms within 2 days of infection.
 Only about 5% of cases will have an incubation period of less than 20 hours, and, at the other extreme, it is expected that 5% of cases would have an incubation period of greater than four and a half days.

+Negative interference is known to occur between rhinovirus and influenza viruses.
+The 2009 Influenza Pandemic was interrupted in Europe by the annual autumn rhinovirus epidemic.
+Experiments in cell cultures show a rhinovirus infection can trigger an immune response which, when infected with influenza 3 days later, decreases the presence of influenza viral RNA 50,000-fold after 2 days compared to an unhindered influenza infection.

 Human rhinoviruses preferentially grow at 33 °C (91.4 °F), notably colder than the average human body temperature of 37 °C (98.6 °F), hence the virus's tendency to infect the upper respiratory tract, where respiratory airflow is in continual contact with the (colder) extrasomatic environment.

 Rhinovirus A and C species viruses are more strongly associated with significant illness and wheezing, while rhinovirus B species are more commonly mild or asymptomatic.